OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 ![A screenshot of the add-in's settings dialog](images/addin-tutorial/addin-settings.PNG)

-Now click the **Insert Default Gist** button again.
+Now click the **Insert default gist** button again.
 This time you should see the contents of the gist inserted into the body of the email.

 ### Implementing a task pane

-Now we can work on the **Insert Gist** button.
+Now we can work on the **Insert gist** button.
 For this button we'll open a task pane and display all of the user's gists.
 The user can pick one and insert it.
 If the user has not yet configured the add-in, it will display a message asking them to do so.

 Create a folder in the root of the project called `msg-compose`.
 In this folder, create `insert-gist.html` and add the following markup.